Have a question about our FITTskills global trade training program or CITP designation? Find answers to our most frequently asked questions below.

 Does my prior education and experience count toward earning my CITP®|FIBP® designation?

-Highly experienced international business professionals with more than 10 years in the field can apply directly for the designation, without having to take any courses or complete any exams.
+Highly experienced international business professionals with more than 10 years of full-time work experience related to the 15 CITP competency categories in executive level roles can apply directly for the designation without having to take any courses.